awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-connecting-to-linux-unix-instance-using-sftp.md

 If you are using a different user name than the default user names listed here, then you might need to give the user write permissions to your instance\.

 1. Next to the **Key File** text box, choose **Browse**\.
-![\[SFTP configuration in FileZilla.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/amazon-lightsail-filezilla-sftp-configuration.png)
+![\[SFTP configuration in FileZilla.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-filezilla-sftp-configuration.png)

 1. Locate the private key file that you downloaded from the Lightsail console earlier in this procedure, and then choose **Open**\.
 **Note**
 If you are using Windows, change the default file type to **All files** when searching for your pem file\.
-![\[File extention setting in FileZilla open dialog\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/amazon-lightsail-filezilla-file-extention-setting.png)
+![\[File extention setting in FileZilla open dialog\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-filezilla-file-extention-setting.png)

 1. Choose **Connect**\.

-1. You may see a prompt similar to the following example, indicating that the host key is uknkown\.
+1. You may see a prompt similar to the following example, indicating that the host key is unknown\.
 Choose **OK** to acknowledge the prompt and connect to your instance\.
-![\[Unknown host key in FileZilla.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/amazon-lightsail-filezilla-unknown-hostkeypng)
+![\[Unknown host key in FileZilla.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-filezilla-unknown-hostkeypng)

    You are successfully connected if you see status messages similar to the following example:
-![\[FileZilla successfully connected to an instance in Lightsail.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cdafd3c2a6d9edfefee89eda217b0068/images/amazon-lightsail-filezilla-sftp-successfully-connected.png)
+![\[FileZilla successfully connected to an instance in Lightsail.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2c7274df55d082980824e6f5d4268a07/images/amazon-lightsail-filezilla-sftp-successfully-connected.png)

    For more information about using FileZilla, including how to transfer files between your local computer and your instance, see the [FileZilla Wiki page](https://wiki.filezilla-project.org/Using)\.